 Session #4 - July 1 & 2

-Times: You should plan to arrive on campus for the opening ceremony by 10am on Day One.
-Between 8:30am - 9:45am, students will be able to register and drop off their belongings.
+Times: New Maroons should plan to arrive on campus to check-in and drop off belongings between 8:30am - 9:45am.
+The opening ceremony will begin promptly by 10am on Day One.
 Please plan to depart campus no earlier than 5pm on Day Two.

-Registration: Click the online form below to choose a session.
+Reservation: Click the online form to choose a session.
 Session space is limited.
-If a session is listed as "0 remaining," please register for another session AND email firstname.lastname@example.org to get on a waitlist if one of these sessions is your only option.
+If a session is listed as "0 remaining," please register for another session AND email firstname.lastname@example.org to request a spot on a waitlist if one of these sessions is your only option.
 Session spots will fill on a first come-first-served basis.
-If spots become available students will be contacted through their RC email.
+If spots become available students on the waitlist will be contacted through their RC email.

 Fees: All lodging and meals are covered for New Maroons as they will be together as a class for their entire stay at orientation.
 Lunch on both Day 1 and Day 2 are covered for registered family & guests.
 Dining services is available for family & guests for additional meals, such as dinner on Day 1 or breakfast on Day 2 at an additional cost.
 Payment for these meals may be paid on-site by cash or credit/debit.
 Visit Virginia’s Blue Ridge when planning your visit to the local area.

 Parents, Guardians, Family & Guests: We encourage you to attend as there is programming especially for parents, guardians, family and adult guests.
-Lunch will be provided on both days of orientation.
-In addition, if guests would like the college experience by staying on campus at no additional cost, have your New Maroon indicate this on their registration.
+In addition, if guests would like the college experience by staying on campus, at no additional cost, have your New Maroon indicate this on their registration.
 Lodging is limited to two guests per new student.
+Accommodations for additional guests will be considered upon request.
 Guests must be over the age of 16, unless accompanied by an adult.
 Bring a sleeping bag, pillow and towel, as they will not be provided.
 Guests will be housed in an on-campus residence hall separate from students.
 Depending on the number of lodging requests, rooms may have a shared bathroom with another new student’s family.
 Many questions regarding overnight accommodations can be answered by visiting Residence Life and Housing.
 If you have a specific question, please call (540)375-2308.

 If a parent/guardian prefers to lodge off campus, please visit Virginia’s Blue Ridge page for information about local lodging & restaurants.